LambdaSchool/LLModule1/README.md

 [A CS Education That's Free Until You Get A Job - Austen Allred of Lambda School](https://www.youtube.com/watch?v=_yIAYZtdrfI)

 ## Spirit of Independent Learning
 We want to inspire you to be an independent learner.
 This TEDx video by Barbara Oakley will get you started on this journey by giving practical tips on how you learn.
+Followed by a blog post with some advice on being a great programmer but useful suggestions for every track.

 [Learning How to Learn](https://www.youtube.com/watch?v=O96fE1E-rf8)